 Music theory students learn basic skills and techniques.
 The course covers materials learned in Music 203 and piano proficiency skills required of all music majors.
 Concurrent enrollment in Music 203 is required.
+Mandatory decimal grading.

-Class Piano for General Students (2)

-This class presents the basic skills and techniques needed in piano performance.
+Class Piano for General Students (2) This class presents the basic skills and techniques needed in piano performance.
 The class meets in the electronic piano lab and may be repeated up to six quarters.
 It is intended for students who have little or no background in piano technique.
-Student option grading,
+Student option grading.

-Shoreline Singers (2)
+MUSIC 131 Shoreline Singers (2)